 NYU Skirball, located in the heart of Greenwich Village, is one of New York City’s major presenters of international work, and has been the premier venue for cultural and performing arts events in lower Manhattan since 2003.
-The 860-seat state-of-the art theater, led by Director Jay Wegman, provides a home for internationally renowned artists, innovators and thinkers.
+The 860-seat theater, led by Director Jay Wegman, provides a home for internationally renowned artists, innovators and thinkers.
 NYU Skirball hosts over 300 events annually, from re-inventions of the classics to cutting-edge premieres, in genres ranging from dance, theater and performance art to comedy, music and film.

 NYU Skirball is named for Jack H. Skirball, a rabbi, philanthropist, pioneering film producer, and founder of the Jack H. Skirball Foundation, committed to the exchange of ideas from every viewpoint.